Showing posts with label diet. Show all posts

 CDC, Cholesterol

-Macadamia nut is the seed of the macadamia tree.
-Macadamia nuts are native to Australia and also known as the Australian Nut.
-They are commercially grown in Hawaii and, to a much smaller degree, in California and Florida.
+The macadamia nut is the seed of the macadamia tree.
+It is native to Australia and is also known as the Australian Nut.
+Macadamia nuts are commercially grown in Hawaii and, to a much smaller degree, in California and Florida.
 Roasted macadamia nuts are a popular snack.

 Health Benefits and Nutrition